How to Start Your Own Online Magazine in 2025

 Online magazine example from Wageningen University

-The relative ease of producing digital online magazines has also opened up the digital publishing platform space, allowing virtually anyone to create, publish, and distribute their online magazines and achieve a wide readership.
+The relative ease of producing digital online magazines allows virtually anyone to create, publish, and distribute their online magazines and achieve a wide readership.

 TL;DR